 If your child requires medication (i.e., asthma, diabetes, food allergies, etc.).
-A parent must notify the CDC staff, and the following will occur:
+A parent must notify the RHC CDC staff, and the following will occur:

-- 1. The parent will obtain and complete the form- Parent Consent for Administration of Medication and Medication Chart (LIC 9221). - 2.
-A prescription from the doctor indicating the medication prescribed by the physician - 3.
-The parent will fill out the Individualized Plan for Incidental Medical Services (IMS), which outlines: - a.
-Procedure for administering medication - b.
-Precautions that CDC staff will follow when administering IMS. - c.
-What to do with unused and expired medication - d.
-When CDC staff will call 911 & when to notify the child's authorized representative. - e.
-Staff training.
+- The parent will obtain and complete the form- Parent Consent for Administration of Medication and Medication Chart (LIC 9221). - A prescription from the doctor indicating the medication prescribed by the physician.

+- The parent will fill out the Individualized Plan for Incidental Medical Services (IMS), which outlines: - Procedure for administering medication - Precautions that RHC CDC staff will follow when administering IMS. - What to do with unused and expired medication - When RHC CDC staff will call 911 & when to notify the child's authorized representative. - Staff training.